Pipeline builds new partnership with Latinos Progresando

 Joining the CTEP team as well is Ana Mosqueda, who will serve as CTEP’s liaison with Latinos Progresando.
 Mosqueda will be joining the collective efforts of the other four neighborhood partners in planning student clinical visits, faculty visits, and professional development for teacher candidates while connecting community, university, and schools in efforts to build resilient educators.

-“The presence of a university in a place like La Villita is a powerful thing for the students that go to neighborhood schools,” expresses Mosqueda.
+“The presence of a university in a place like La Villita is a powerful thing for the students who go to neighborhood schools,” expressed Mosqueda.
 “It backs up the school’s and community’s belief that they really believe in the students.”
 Mosqueda was a resident of Little Village when she was a child and personally understands the challenges and successes that youth experience in their daily life as residents of the neighborhood.

 Gonzalez was also a resident of Little Village as a child.
 Her mother currently still lives in Little Village, two blocks away from the Latinos Progresando offices.
-“I grew up here, as a young adult I worked here, and now I’m a full-grown adult and I get to work in the place I grew up in,” Gonzalez reflected.
+“I grew up here, as a young adult I worked here, and now I’m a full-grown adult, and I get to work in the place I grew up in,” Gonzalez reflected.
 For Gonzalez, it is special that she gets to work professionally in the neighborhood that saw her grow up.
 She hopes that through CTEP’s goals of recruiting youth to become teachers, they too can return to Little Village to live and work there.
 “You don’t’ have to go somewhere else!
-This is home – and there’s a place for you here, too!” she said.
+This is home—and there’s a place for you here, too!” she said.